140010025/tangentVelocityAtPatches/examples/2DCase/README.md

-# Tutorial of library
+# Tutorial of library (2D case)

-Here's an example to help users to get familiar with library.
+Here's an example to help users to get familiar with library (2D case).
 We would like to move the upper half portion of cylinder (radius = R) in clockwise sense and lower half portion in anticlockwise sense as shown in figure.

 ![alt text](https://github.com/prstukumar/tangentVelocityAtPatches/blob/master/examples/2DCase/figure2.png)